365-DAY GUARANTEE + FREE SHIPPING

 Basically, organic farming prohibits harmful chemicals and production practices that may have a negative impact on the environment.
 The challenge?
 It takes a lot of work to keep all these standards in check.
 As such, organic crop yields are generally lower than conventional ones, and the price tag reflects this.
 It’s a labor of love.

-So back to cotton.
+So back to normal cotton.
 Often referred to as the “world’s dirtiest crop,” non organic cotton is one of the harshest on the planet.
+Non-organic cotton farming is heavily reliant on synthetic chemicals and artificial fertilizers.
 Luckily, organizations like the Better Cotton Initiative, GOTS, and Oeko-Tex help separate environmentally friendly, human-safe cotton from the rest.

 Like we said, regular cotton is one of the “dirtiest crops” around.
 But are organic varieties really that different?